cozmobotics/blend-images/transitions.md

 This takes effect on the next transition.

 If an option is already enabled, it will be disabled.
 If you disable both o and n or both l and d, blendPics falls back to blending.

+When changing the transition methods, the new setting is echoed on the console.